 Mrs Murphy, teacher librarian & Library Lion

-Prep children may borrow 1 book each week.
+Prep children may borrow 2 books for 1 week.

 Please return library books to the class teacher the day before the lesson.

-Year 3 children may borrow 2 books for 2 weeks.
+Year 3 and 4 children may borrow 4 books for 2 weeks.

-Year 5-6 students may borrow 4 books for 2 weeks.
+Year 5-6 students may have unlimited loans for 2 weeks.
+Please use common sense and consideration for others.

 This is, of course, dependent on books being returned on time and students having a good record of returning library books.

-In Grades 4-6, one of the books will be a lexile, or lex box book.
+In Grades 4-6, one of the books will be a lexile book.

 Students are tested during Year 3 or 4 to find their reading level, using a computer program designed by Scholastic Australia.
 This level is a number called their lexile level.